Skellig Michael: Access and tourism

 Skellig Michael's remoteness and inaccessibility have long discouraged visitors, and thus it is exceptionally well preserved.
 Tourism began in the late 19th century when rowing boats could be hired for 25 shillings.
-It become a popular tourist destination in the early 1970s when regular chartered passenger boats became available.
-By 1990, the level of demand had grown to the extent that the Office of Public Works were organising ten boats departing from four individual mainland harbours.
+It became a popular tourist destination in the early 1970s when regular chartered passenger boats became available.
+By 1990, demand had grown to the extent that the Office of Public Works was organising ten boats departing from four individual mainland harbours.

 Today, at least four boat licences are granted to tour operators who run trips to Skellig Michael during the summer season (May to October, inclusive), weather permitting.
 Even when conditions on the mainland are calm, the sea around the island can be turbulent.
 The area is a landing point for sea swells travelling in from distant depressions in the Atlantic.
 The island is lashed by water from all sides, with wave crests breaking at up to 10 metres over the pier and 45 metres along the lighthouse.
-When such large wave troughs recede, they can often expose ragged seaweed stumps, sponges and anemones on the rock faces, further hampering approach and landing.
+When such large wave troughs recede, they can often expose ragged seaweed stumps, sponges and sea anemones on the rock faces, further hampering approach and landing.

 A typical visit lasts about six hours.
 The Office of Public Works emphasises that the journey presents safety challenges, mainly because the steps are steep, rocky, old and unprotected.
-Climbs are not allowed during wet or windy weather.
+Climbing is not allowed in wet or windy weather.
 Dive sites immediately around the rock, mostly around Blue Cove, are permitted in summer.

-According to some reports, climate change has led to increased rainfall, sea swells and more frequent severe storms around the island, with future tourism likely to be affected by these factors.
+According to some reports, climate change has led to increased rainfall, sea swells, and more frequent severe storms around the island, and future tourism is likely to be affected by these factors.